 Tempered glass containers with airtight lids

-A go-to option when it comes to plastic-free storage containers, tempered glass works well in the freezer too.
+A go-to option for plastic-free storage containers, tempered glass works well in the freezer too.

 In this case, it’s especially important to remember that all glass is not created equal.
 Tempered glass or glass that can withstand freezing is crucial.
 When shopping, just consult the packaging or the product description for tempered glass or freezer-safe options.